-In this use case, the ARMS-based application monitoring solution is adopted to resolve pain points in monitoring distributed Java applications.
+In this use case, the application monitoring solution based on Application Real-Time Monitoring Service (ARMS) is adopted to resolve pain points in monitoring distributed Java applications.

 Rapid growth of Internet businesses has brought about increasing pressure on traffic, and business logic has also become increasingly complicated.
 In this background, traditional single-machine applications can no longer satisfy customer needs.
 The distributed deployment architecture has been adopted by more and more websites.
-Moreover, the basic development frameworks, such as Spring Cloud and Dubbo, have gradually become mature.
-More enterprises vertically split their website architectures by business module and adopt the microservice architecture (MSA), which is more suitable for collaborative development among teams and quick iterations.
+The basic development frameworks, such as Spring Cloud and Dubbo, have gradually become mature.
+More enterprises vertically split their website architectures by business module and adopt the microservice architecture, which is more suitable for collaborative development among teams and quick iterations.

-The distributed MSA is advanced in development efficiency.
-However, it brings about huge challenges for traditional monitoring, operation and maintenance, and diagnosis technologies.
-For example, we encountered the following challenges during applying the distributed MSA to www.taobao.com:
+The microservice-based distributed architecture is advanced in terms of development efficiency.
+However, it creates huge challenges for traditional monitoring, O&M, and diagnosis technologies.
+For example, we encountered the following challenges during the application of the microservice-based distributed architecture to www.taobao.com:

 Difficult to troubleshoot

-The customer service center submitted customer feedback about the problems in buying items to the technical support engineers for troubleshooting.
-A website request in the distributed MSA always passes through multiple services and nodes for the result.
+The customer service center submitted customer feedback to the technical support engineers for troubleshooting about problems with buying items.
+A website request in the microservice-based distributed architecture always passes through multiple services and nodes for the result.
 Once an error occurs, the engineers usually have to go through the logs over and over to identify the preliminary issue.
-Multiple teams were often involved in a troubleshooting a simple problem.
+Multiple teams were often involved in troubleshooting a simple problem.

 Difficult to find out the bottleneck